Liv Warfield: Roadcase Royale

 In 2015, Warfield was chosen to be the opening act for Heart's Hollywood Bowl concert after Nancy Wilson had seen her on The Tonight Show Starring Jimmy Fallon and was impressed with her performance of "Why Do You Lie?".
 As a fan of the band's work, Warfield was excited to meet them and after the end of the show, she met up with Nancy Wilson.
 Wilson expressed an interest in Warfield's sound and later the women bonded over different songs they tried out together.

 The duo teamed up to form a new group called Roadcase Royale in 2016.
 Its style is rock, R&B and ballads reflecting the sounds of both their respective bands.
 Lead guitarist Ryan Waters (the musical director for Warfield's solo work and Prince protégé), Heart keyboardist Chris Joyner, bassist Dan Rothchild, and drummer Ben Smith complete the band's membership.
 They released their first single, "Get Loud", in January 2017 and signed with Loud and Proud Records in July 2017.
-Their debut full-length album First Things First was released on September 22, 2017.
+Their debut full-length album, First Things First, was released on September 22, 2017.
 The band was scheduled to open for Bob Seger on his 2017 Runaway Train tour for a number of appearances, but due to Seger's medical issues the original tour was canceled.
 The postponed shows will again feature Roadcase Royale as the opening act on select dates.

 America's Got Talent

-LiV Warfield auditioned for season 19 of America's Got Talent, receiving the Golden Buzzer from Simon Cowell.
+Liv Warfield auditioned for season 19 of America's Got Talent, receiving the Golden Buzzer from Simon Cowell.

 Awards and recognition

 VH1 Soul featured Warfield as a Soul You Oughta Know artist in early 2014.
 Warfield received a Soul Train Music Awards nomination in 2014 for Best New Artist and won for Stay – "Soul Lifted" from The Unexpected in the Best Contemporary Jazz Performance category.
 Also in 2014, her home town of Peoria held a fundraising dinner reception and meet and greet with Warfield in conjunction with the Living to Serve Foundation, Inc. and The XFactor Agency to promote women's health and the George Washington Carver Center for youth.
 May 10 was declared "Liv Warfield Day" by Mayor Jim Ardis.
+On April 14, 2026, Warfield was honored with the dedication of "Liv Warfield Way" at the corner of Missouri Avenue and War Memorial Drive in Peoria.